Labor Market Institutions and Technology-Induced Labor Adjustment along the Extensive and Intensive Margins

-The Consequences of U.S. Technology Changes for Productivity in Advanced Economies (with Steffen Elstner, Ruhr Economic Papers No. 796, RWI, February 2019).
+The Consequences of U.S. Technology Changes for Productivity in Advanced Economies, with Steffen Elstner

-Since at least the mid-2000's, many advanced economies have experienced low productivity growth.
-This development is often related to the declining productivity gains at the technology frontier, which is commonly assumed to be determined by the U.S. We challenge this explanation by studying the effects of changes in U.S. technology on the productivity level in other advanced economies.
-Overall, we find positive but small spillover effects of U.S. technology shocks.
-The elasticity of foreign labor productivity with respect to a one percent increase in the U.S. technology level is significantly lower than one for many countries.
-The recent U.S. productivity slowdown, therefore, had a limited effect on productivity developments in advanced economies.
-Furthermore, our results suggest that institutional factors are not able to explain cross-country differences in the size of the spillover effects.
-If any, regulation of the service sector seems to play a role.
+Since at least the mid-2000s, many advanced economies have experienced low productivity growth.
+This development is often related to declining productivity gains at the technology frontier, which is largely determined by the US.
+We challenge this explanation by studying the effects of US technology shocks on productivity levels in advanced economies.
+We find positive but small spillovers of US technology shocks.
+For many countries, the elasticity of their productivity with respect to a 1% increase in the US technology level is significantly lower than 1.
+Thus, the recent US productivity slowdown must have had a limited effect on productivity developments in advanced economies.
+Nevertheless, after 5 years, the degree of productivity spillovers varies across countries.
+Therefore, we analyze the role of institutions in shaping these results.
+Our findings suggest that isolated institutional characteristics are not able to explain the observed various spillover degrees.

 Work in progress